dtluther/now-thats-delicious/notes.md

         * Starts the app!
             * Test with `npm start` in the terminal
                 * `package.json` has scripts explaining what commands like `npm start` do
-                    * `nodemon` package monitors files &ndash; anytime a file is changed, it will kill itself and restart the whole server again
+                    * `nodemon`: a package that monitors files &ndash; anytime a file is changed, it will kill itself and restart the whole server again
-                    * `webpack -w` this will watch frontend files and compile JavaScript into bundle
+                    * `webpack -w`: this will watch frontend files and compile JavaScript into bundle

 ### Core Concepts
 1) Routing